-Can design just stop being so elitest?
+Can design become populist?
 Where is accessible, functional, beautiful design in the context of affordable dwellings near mass transportation?
 When does beauty and ease of function become an everyday enjoyment for everyone?
-Or, to put it bluntly, why does the accessible have to be cruelly boring or ugly?
+Or, to put it bluntly, why does the financially accessible option have to be boring or ugly?

 I hope next year, the Design Festival tackles the headier issues of how design both perpetuates and redefines aesthetics of class and power.
 As I strolled around The Row after the lecture, I was impressed by how the Brutalist concrete panopticon (the abandoned shell of the former American Apparel factories) has been re-appropriated for boutiques, a chocolatier, and restaurants.
 The veneer of the redesign is nearly transparent.
 The site of blue-collar working class industry is now the playground of the amply endowed.
 Our ability to embrace and mix up the different design vocabularies across classes gives me hope that we can do it in other essential aspects of life too, from housing to transportation to social relationships.

 How you travel is like how you eat.
 We in LA have a tendency to eat this same meal everyday: Pulling out car keys and driving.
 There are actually way more travel options out there—each with its own tradeoffs.
 Being intentional about them can maximize reward for you and everyone else.